llvm-mos/llvm-mos/README.md

 an experiment to support the MOS 65xx series of microprocessors as first-class targets within the LLVM architecture.

-**WARNING!** As of this writing, this compiler and toolchain *has signficant bugs*.
-You should not expect to drop it into your project and generate running programs immediately.
-Because this experiment is still early, this compiler should *not* be publicly reviewed, compared, or benchmarked against other compilers at this time.
-Until we change this warning, we disclaim any performance metric regarding LLVM-MOS.
+**WARNING!** This compiler and toolchain has not been audited for C99 compatibility.
+Very little attention has been given to the quality of code it generates beyond making sure that it's possible to clean up later.
+Because of this, please don't publicly review, compare, or benchmark this compiler against other compilers at this time.
+You'll be surprised how much better the code will get once we turn our full attention to it.

 To keep this project a clean fork of LLVM, no target-specific source code or libraries are part of this project.
 These are contained in the related